markand/irccd/MIGRATING.md

 - The property `host` in constructor `Server` has been renamed to `hostname`,
 - The property `sslVerify` in `Server` constructor has been removed.

-### Module ElapsedTimer

-- The method ElapsedTimer.reset has been removed, just use `start` instead when you want to accumulate time.

-### Module Directory

-- The property `Directory.count` has been removed.

 ### Module Plugin